 - Among children who use wheelchairs, almost six-tenths are covered under Medicaid.
 Among working-age wheelchair users, four-tenths are covered under Medicare and three-tenths under Medicaid.

-As a group, the 6.8 million community-resident Americans who use mobility devices differ in many significant ways from the population at large.
-They experience severe functional and activity limitations in much greater proportions, and they are more than 40 times as likely to need assistance with self-care activities as their counterparts who do not use mobility devices.
-A majority are in poor or indifferent health, and many have experienced a recent hospitalization.
+The 6.8 million community-resident Americans who use mobility devices differ significantly from the population.
+They experience severe functional and activity limitations in much greater proportions.
+They are more than 40 times as likely to need assistance with self-care activities as their counterparts who do not use mobility devices.
+Most are in poor or indifferent health, and many have experienced a recent hospitalization.
 Many are affected by debilitating health conditions, such as arthritis, stroke, or serious back problems; others have long-term conditions and impairments, such as multiple sclerosis or some form of paralysis.

-A majority of the population using mobility devices is elderly, but there is a substantial minority who are of working-age.
-Members of this group are very unlikely to have jobs and, partly as a consequence, are substantially more likely than the remainder of the population to live in poverty.
+A majority of the population using mobility devices is elderly, but there is a substantial minority who are of working age.
+Members of this group are doubtful to have jobs and, partly as a consequence, are substantially more likely than the remainder of the population to live in poverty.
 At all ages, income levels for mobility device users tend to be low, as do levels of educational attainment.

-Women are more likely to use mobility devices than men, and African Americans more likely than whites, who are in turn much more likely than Asians and Pacific Islanders to be device users.
+Women are more likely to use mobile devices than men, and African Americans are more likely than whites, who are more likely than Asians and Pacific Islanders to be device users.
 Latinos are less likely to use mobility devices than people not of Hispanic origin.

 Most mobility device users, especially those using wheelchairs and scooters, perceive themselves as having disabilities.
-Given the extent of functional and activity limitation they experience, this fact comes as no surprise.
+Given the extent of functional and activity limitations they experience, this fact comes as no surprise.
 But to the extent that disability is seen as a result of environmental factors, the high rate of self-identification as disabled is even more easily understood.
-This report provides ample evidence that mobility device users face access barriers on a daily basis.
-A majority of device users, for example, cannot leave their homes without using steps; half of wheelchair users face the same obstacle.
-Few have the home accessibility features that would facilitate basic household tasks, not to mention moving about inside.
+This report provides ample evidence that mobility device users face access barriers daily.
+A majority of device users, for example, cannot leave their homes without using steps; half of the wheelchair users face the same obstacle.
+Few have home accessibility features that facilitate basic household tasks and move about inside.
 And the vast majority report difficulty with public transit; for many, the difficulty is insurmountable.

-Despite recent changes in society that have led to greater attention to environmental accessibility and to opportunities for employment and independent living for people with disabilities, it remains clear that the population using mobility devices continues to face substantial challenges in achieving these goals.
+Despite recent societal changes that have led to greater attention to environmental accessibility and opportunities for employment and independent living for people with disabilities, it remains clear that the population using mobility devices continues to face substantial challenges in achieving these goals.

 LaPlante, M. & Carlson, D. (1996).
 Disability in the United States: Prevalence and Causes, 1992.
 Disability Statistics Report (7).Washington, DC: U.S. Department of Education, National Institute on Disability and Rehabilitation Research.